 Irene: The most difficult part is the first draft.
 I have to drive myself to finish the story background.
 I love to edit and would find something to change if I read the manuscript a hundred times.
 I loved doing local research for this book.

 6. When is your next book coming out and what is the story?

 Anita: I have four books coming out in the next two years, and one of them is a novel entitled, Another Grave Matter.
 It will be released January, 2012.
 It’s an inspirational gothic mystery with some comedy.
 This novel will finish out The Volstead Manor Series.

 Irene: I don't have a contract for another book, as yet, but I have several manuscripts being circulated by my agent.
 Watch my website for future publications. www.irenebrand.com.

 * * * * *

-Thank you, Susan, Vickie, and Carrie for being in the spotlight with us.
+Thank you, Anita and Irene, for being in the spotlight with us.

-NOTE!
-Readers, answer the question associated with the spotlight in the comments, then leave your email address for your chance to win a FREE autographed copy of Christmas Mail-Order Brides.
+ENTRY RULES Readers, answer either question or both questions associated with the spotlight in the comments, then leave your email address for your chance to win a FREE autographed copy of Love Finds You Under the Mistletoe.
+THREE winners will be chosen this week, thanks to the generosity of our spotlight authors.
 If you do not answer the question, you will not be entered.

 Make sure you also leave your email address (name at domainname dot.com/net).
 You won't be entered in the drawing without it.
 If you wish to comment but don't want to be entered, say so when you post.